peralese/AI_Prompt_Framework/README.md

 ## Phase 2A: Prompt Experiment Harness

-Phase 2A adds a generic comparison harness that runs multiple templates against the same input payload.
+Phase 2A is complete.
+It adds a generic comparison harness that runs multiple templates against the same input payload.
 This makes it easier to test prompt variations, compare prompt designs, and document what works without tying the framework to a single task type.

 The experiment harness is category-neutral: